 - 1) Students choosing literature or culture as an area of study in either of the two or both languages will receive two questions from among the following three areas: breadth of knowledge, depth of knowledge, or a close reading (textual analysis).
-Answers will be written in the target language. - 2) Students choosing linguistics as an area of study in either of the two or both languages, will receive two questions from among the following three areas: i) phonetics and phonology / ii) syntax and semantics / iii) pragmatics, or language variation (diachronic or synchronic).
+Answers will be written in the target language. - 2) Students choosing linguistics as an area of study in either of the two or both languages, will receive two questions from among the following three areas: phonology / morphology, syntax / semantics / pragmatics, or language variation (diachronic or synchronic).
 Answers will be written in the target language. - 3) Students choosing pedagogy as an area of study will receive two questions from among the following three areas: theory of second language acquisition, teaching methodology and practice, or a case study involving the application of theory to practice.
 Pedagogy questions will be answered in English.
 The remaining two questions of the exam will be written in the language determined by the student in consultation with the Graduate Committee and Coordinators.